InvertGames/uFrame.Documentation/elements.md

 You have separate context menu for the node header and its attributes.
 Most of the options is self-explanatory.
 Other are explained below:

-* **Hide**
+* _Hide_

     Allows to hide nodes that you don’t want to be on the diagram.
-You can restore node by clicking on the canvas and selecting node from the Show Item -> <Graph Name> menu.
-It is important to note, that Hide is not the same as Remove, as Node still present in the system and you can show it in any graph, which supports corresponding node type.
+You can restore node by clicking on the canvas and selecting node from the `Show Item -> <Graph Name>` menu.
+It is important to note, that _Hide_ is not the same as _Remove_, as Node still present in the system and you can show it in any graph, which supports corresponding node type.

-## Code
+## Generated Code

-### How elements are represented in the code?
-After creating an Element and recompiling, uFrame will create two editable files: {ElementName}ViewModel and {ElementName}Controller.
+After creating an Element and recompiling, uFrame will create two editable files: _{ElementName}ViewModel_ and _{ElementName}Controller_.

+Read more about [ViewModels](viewmodel.md) and [Controllers](controller.md).

 Each of those files is empty by default and is intended to by filled with implementation by the user.
 All the attributes specified in the diagram and the MVVM code are inherited from their base classes.

 Read more about [ViewModelBase](ViewModelBase) and [ControllerBase](ControllerBase) base classes.

-### ViewModel

-[ViewModel](ViewModel) is a class where all the data associated with a game entity is kept.
-You can also implement there [Computed Properties](ComputedProperties), initialize [State Machines](ReactiveStateMachines), implement your own serialization methods  and define any other methods you need.

-### Controller

-[Controller](Controller) is created along with the ViewModel and it’s responsible for implementing logic behind the ViewModel.
-Any command that is specified in the graph Element will be implemented here.
-Controller is also responsible for creating and initializing ViewModel.

-[Add example code]

-# Advanced

 ## Inheritance

 You can connect two elements together to make one of the inherit all attributes from the other one.
-In the example below, SettingsScreen Element will contain the IsActive property and Close command of its parent SubScreen.
+In the example below, _SettingsScreen_ Element will contain the _IsActive_ property and _Close_ command of its parent _SubScreen_.

 ![](https://dl.dropboxusercontent.com/u/75445779/uFrame_wiki/Screenshot_97.png)